 Unfortunately, when he turned to the two health insurance options available for low-income individuals, he fell through the cracks.
 Medicaid would cover his wife, and the Children’s Health Insurance Program (CHIP) would cover his two young children.
 But the Medicaid program is administered by states, each of which has their own rules and eligibility criteria.
 In Texas, a man like David who is not disabled and is under the age of 65, does not qualify for benefits.
 He could get coverage through the Health Insurance Marketplace Exchange, but it would cost him more than $300/month.
 This too was unaffordable.

-She offers the following suggestions for ways to cover your costs for care.
 While these resources may not be available for all chronic disease conditions, especially those that are rare, you may be surprised how much help is out there if you know where to look.

 Confide in your healthcare provider.
 This will help providers understand your needs better so they can help you stay healthy.
 For example, they may be able to prescribe a generic treatment or an alternative drug that is less expensive.
 Some may also be able to provide resources and suggestions for other options.
 David’s doctor, for example, gave him drug samples that could tide him over until he found a more sustainable way to pay for treatment.